google/xls/docs_src/dslx_reference.md

 ### Comparison Expressions

-For comparison expressions the types of both operands must match.
+For comparison expressions, the types of both operands must match.
 However these operations return a result of type `bits[1]`, aka `bool`.

 *   equal (`==`)